HTMOT : Hierarchical Topic Modelling Over Time: Introduction

 \section{Introduction}

-The amount of data being generated by humanity increases exponentially.
-About 80\% of the unstructured data worldwide is textual and comes from a wide variety of ubiquitous sources, including online news and social media platforms.
-Buried within those voluminous amounts of texts are meaningful insights, which could help in supporting business decision-making activities.
-Hence, methods for extracting these insights are becoming more and more valuable.

-Thematic information constitutes one such type of insight.
-In NLP, several methods for topic detection from text have been proposed to extract the various themes contained in a corpus\cite{LDA,HDP,nCRP,nHDP,LSHTM,ToT,DTM,MST,song2008non,PAMmix}.
-These models have been employed for different applications, including fraud detection \citep{WANG201887}, environment scanning \citep{ELAKROUCHI2021106650}, understanding employee and customer satisfaction \citep{JUNG2019113074, IBRAHIM201937} among others \cite{GARCIALOZANO201718, YUAN201667, LU20151}.
+In NLP, over the years, several methods for extracting themes (or topics) from a corpus have been proposed \citep{Alghamdi2015, Barde2017}.
+These topic models have been applied to various tasks, including document summarization \citep{YANG20151340}, environment scanning \citep{GREGORIADES2021115546,KIM2020113401}, understanding employee and customer satisfaction \citep{KORFIATIS2019472, BASTANI2019256} among others.

-By far, Latent Dirichlet Allocation (LDA) \cite{LDA} is the most commonly employed topic model.
-However, despite its widespread adoption, it suffers from a number of longstanding limitations.
-First, LDA requires the number of topics to be defined upfront.
-This constraint arises from the underlying Dirichlet law used, which defines a distribution over random vectors of finite length.
-The finite nature of these vectors forces users to pre-define a number of topics to extract.
-Consequently, users are compelled to experiment with a varying number of topics in order to determine the optimal number for their applications.
-Additionally, LDA ignores interesting characteristics of topics, in particular, hierarchy and temporality.

-To overcome the issue of predefining the number of topics, the Hierarchical Dirichlet Process model (HDP) \cite{HDP} has been proposed.
-Through the use of Dirichlet Processes, it is capable of deciding the number of topics during training.
-This is because contrary to Dirichlet laws, a Dirichlet Process defines a distribution over random vectors of infinite length.
-In practice this provides the ability to determine the number of topics dynamically during training.
-HDP has been used in many tasks such as speaker diarization \cite{10.1214/10-AOAS395}, i.e. clustering an input audio stream according to the number of speakers, determined automatically.